hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

 .. note::

   The ``_or`` operator expects an array of expressions as input.
-See the :ref:`API reference <OrExp>` for details on the behaviour if an object is passed as input
+See the :ref:`API reference <OrExp>` for details on the behaviour if an object is passed as input.

 .. _nested_filter: